rayanamal/timelock/README.md

 * Hour, min, second is asked to the user separately and can be provided separately as command option.
 * Option to delete the data automatically from places warned after encryption.
 * If possible, shorten the encrypted message.
-* Encrypted data formatted in a way that it's possible for someone with no knowledge of the algorihthm can write a program and decrypt it.
+* Encrypted data formatted in a way that it's possible for someone with no knowledge of the algorithm can write a program and decrypt it.
 Ck, a, t, n values are clear and human-readable, along with the link to the paper above.
 Still supporting copy-pasting to decryption prompt.
 * Don't use key as message, use a symmetric encryption algorithm to encrypt the data with the randomly generated key, time-lock the key, and output encrypted data and time-locked key, like the original algorithm.
-* Inform me on your improved version (I need especially the feature above.).
+* Inform me on your improved version (Especially about the feature above.).